qo/digital-library/README.md

 Contains configs.

-# How to use Makefile
+# How to use `Makefile`

 First of, create a `.env` file.
 You can leave it empty though.

 There is a set of commands for running the server.
-The commands are listed in the Makefile.
-Using Makefile you can omit path to config file flag.
+The commands are listed in the `Makefile`.

 `make` runs `make start` which reads `.env` for environment variables.
-If there is a `DIGITAL_LIBRARY_CONFIG` variable specified, the server will try
+If there is a `DIGITAL_LIBRARY_CONFIG` variable specified, the server will try to open, parse and use the config on specified path.

+`make local` sets config to `local.yaml` automatically.

-# How to specify the path to config if you don't want to use Makefile
+# How to specify the path to config if you don't want to use `Makefile`

-The options are listed in order of priority.
+The options are listed in order of priority:
 - `-config` flag
 - export the environment variable `DIGITAL_LIBRARY_CONFIG`